Luiss1776/Ticket-LifeCycle/README.md

 <p>
 WORKING THE ISSUES

 Always prioritize and evaluate any issue based on the severity and the SLA provided.
 Check to see if you have any collaborations with another agent or team.
-When ever the issue is resolved you can reply to the end user and click the status of the issue, and initially press post reply.
+Whenever the issue resolves, you can reply to the end user and click the status of the issue, and initially press post reply.
 Any resolved tickets will be documented inside the closed ticket tab.

 USER RESOLUTION AND FEEDBACK